Mike Enzi: Healthcare

 In 2000, Enzi asked Senator William Roth, the chair of the Finance Committee, to implement geographic equity for Medicare spending in order to give money to rural healthcare.
 Enzi voted in favor of the Genetic Information Nondiscrimination Act.

-An opponent of the Affordable Care Act, he voted against it in 2009, and in favor of repealing it in 2015.
+Enzi voted against the Affordable Care Act in 2009, and in favor of repealing it in 2015.
+On January 3, 2017, he, in his role as chair of the Budget Committee, introduced S.Con.Res.
+3 to authorize the use of reconciliation to repeal parts of the ACA; this and similar legislation in the U.S. House set the procedural rules for the American Health Care Act of 2017.